 Quality High Speed Hosting

-Quality high speed hosting is absolutely necessary when it comes to running a profitable ecommerce platform.
+Quality high-speed hosting is absolutely necessary when it comes to running a profitable eCommerce platform.
 People are impatient and if a site won’t load quickly, they will bounce.
-We highly recommend WP Engine, because of their extremely fast page loads, built in CDN (content delivery network), automated daily backups, and world-class security processes.
-Both Vespers.ca and illmetholodgy moved over to WP Engine in order to ensure their website hosting was rock solid for their highly traffic ecommerce store.
+We highly recommend WP Engine, because of their extremely fast page loads, built-in CDN (content delivery network), automated daily backups, and world-class security processes.
+Both Vespers.ca and illmetholodgy moved over to WP Engine in order to ensure their website hosting was rock solid for their high traffic eCommerce store.

 That’s a Wrap

-We’ve worked with several other clients within the music industry to create profitable ecommerce platforms.
-If your company would like learn more about Lion’s Share’s services, get a free quote here.
+We’ve worked with several other clients within the music industry to create profitable eCommerce platforms.
+If your company would like to learn more about Lion’s Share’s services, get a free quote here.